-You can enjoy the gluten and dairy-free Aloo Gobi at our INDIAN FOOD RESTAURANT.
+You can enjoy the gluten and dairy-free Aloo Gobi at our Authentic Indian food restaurant.

 9. Lamb Rogan Josh

-Rogan Josh Is a type of Indian curry distinguished by its flavorful red sauciness, thickness and soft meat.
-Boneless lamb slow cooked with yoghurt and traditional Indian spices is a prominent authentic Kashmiri cuisine.
+Rogan Josh Is a type of Indian curry distinguished by its flavorful red sauciness, thickness, and soft meat.
+Boneless lamb slows cooked with yogurt and traditional Indian spices is a prominent authentic Kashmiri cuisine.
 It is made with spices like fennel seeds and dry ginger.

 Rogan Josh was introduced to Kashmir by Mughals whose cuisine was inspired by Persian cuisine.
 The dish is widely served with basmati rice or naan bread.

 A simple yet delicious, India flatbread bread is served with Indian curry.
 Chapati, phulka, roti are some of the other names of flatbreads.
 The dish broadly belonged to Northern India and is made of wheat flour & all-purpose flour/maida.
 Initial footprints of this dish were found in the state of erstwhile Awadh, where wheat was consumed well.

 11. Gulab Jamun

 Festivals or celebrations never conclude without a treat of Gulab Jamun among Indians.
 These sinful warm small fried rounds are India’s one prominent desserts.

 The history uncovers some interesting facts about the origins of these fluffy sweet balls.
 Gulab Jamuns were accidentally invented by Shah Jahan’s royal chef who was inspired by Persian/Turkish cultures and local sweet makers.
 Another theory about Gulab Jamuns traces the origin to the popular Arabic dessert Luqmat al qadi, which is made of deep-fried dough balls and sprinkled with honey and sugar.